Oaklight/argo-openai-proxy/docs/source/usage/basics/cli.md

 #### `--version, -V`

-Show the version and exit.
+Show the version and check for updates.

 ```bash
 argo-proxy --version
 ```

+- **Enhanced**: Also checks for available updates from PyPI
+- **Information**: Displays current version and update instructions if newer version available

 ### Server Configuration